-Our RC is responsible for reviewing cash and long-term incentive compensation policies for our President,
+Our RC is responsible for reviewing cash and long-term incentive compensation policies for our President & CEO,

 senior Management and key staff.
-Our RC is chaired by an Independent Non-Executive Director, Bertie Cheng
+Our RC is chaired by an Independent Non-Executive Director, Ronald Seah Lim

-and also comprises Ronald Seah Lim Siang (Independent Non-Executive Director) and Stephen Geoffrey Miller
+Siang and also comprises Yeo Siew Chye Stephen (Independent Non-Executive Director) and Stephen Geoffrey

 independent of Management.
 From time to time, we may co-opt an outside member into our RC to provide additional

 Our RC has access to expert professional advice on human resource matters whenever there is a need to consult

 externally.
 Aon Hewitt Singapore Pte.
 Ltd. (“Aon”) was appointed to provide professional advice on certain human

 resource matters.
 Aon only provides human resource consulting services to the Company and has no other

 relationships with the Company.
 In its deliberations, our RC takes into consideration industry practices and norms